Buy the book at

 Tanja: I know honey, I'd too.
 I love that one and we can totally relate to it.
 Here is mine:

 Then I choose to drown, Finnikin said.
 In hope.
-Rather than float into nothing.

 Because I'd choose that too.